 13. 2537 W. Wisconsin Avenue, Milwaukee, WI 53233

-Coggs stated that beginning on Mon., Dec.
-10 and continuing through Mon., Dec.
-31, a limited number of 15 minute parking spaces would be made available by the Department of Public Works on the following City streets:
+Treasurer Coggs stated that beginning on Thursday, December 12, 2013 and continuing through Tuesday, December 31, 2013, a limited number of 15 minute parking spaces would be made available by the Department of Public Works on the following City streets:

 Tax payments deposited in these drop boxes will normally be credited on the following business day, according to Coggs.

-For additional information on the 2012 Combined Property Tax Bills or making property tax payments, taxpayers should reference the brochure included with the tax bills or visit the Office of the City Treasurer Home Page on the Internet.
+For additional information on the 2013 Combined Property Tax Bills or on making property tax payments, taxpayers should reference the brochure included with the tax bills or visit the Office of the City Treasurer Home Page on the Internet.